 Dosa: A Staple Food of South India

-Listed on the World’s 50 most Delicious Foods, Dosa is a fermented crepe.
+Listed on the World’s 50 Most Delicious Foods, Dosa is a fermented crepe.
 It is made of rice batter & black lentils.
 Dosa originated in South India and is a major food in Tamil Nadu, Karnataka, Telangana, Kerala & Andhra Pradesh.
 Although, it is a popular dish in other states of India too.
 It has also made its presence in other countries like Mauritius, Sri Lanka, Nepal, Myanmar, Singapore & Malaysia.
+A Staple food Dosa is very famous in South India.

 History of Dosa